dmontagu/trimesh/_sources/README.rst.txt

 robust and are a good choice for basic geometry.
 Binary ``PLY`` files are a good step up, as they support indexed faces and colors.

-Wavefront ``OBJ`` is also pretty common: unfortunately OBJ doesn't have a widely accepted specification so every importer and exporter implements things slightly differently, making it tough to support.
+Wavefront ``OBJ`` is also pretty common: unfortunately OBJ doesn’t have a widely accepted specification so every importer and exporter implements things slightly differently, making it tough to support.
 It also allows unfortunate things like arbitrary sized polygons, has a face